-The strawberry puree freezes for about a year.
+Even better, it freezes for about a year.
 I use half pint mason jars for a couple of reasons.
 First, it’s just me and the Hubby in the house so I don’t need a large jar of puree open.
 Second, I think mason jars have a homey presentation.
 I’m obsessed with mason jars and love the cute presentation.
 However, you could also use a vacuum sealer, plastic freezer containers, or whatever freezer-safe container you have on hand.

-USES FOR STRAWBERRY PUREE
+USES FOR THE PUREE

 - Swirl some into yellow cake batter just before baking for natural berry flavors.
 Frost cake with cream cheese icing for a hint of creamy tartness that balances out the strawberry flavor.

-- Skip sugar-laden jam and dollop some strawberry puree on top of bagels and cream cheese or toast.
+- Skip sugar-laden jam and dollop some puree on top of bagels and cream cheese or toast.

 - Top a home baked cheesecake with the “berry delicious” treat.

-- If you have frozen your puree in a mason jar, turn your strawberry puree into a “berry thoughtful” hostess gift.
+- If you have frozen your puree in a mason jar, turn it into a “berry thoughtful” hostess gift.
 This is especially handy for those last minute invitations!
 Simply remove the ring from the jar, cut a circle of fabric with pinking shears, place the fabric on top of the lid, and re-attach the ring.
 Add a handwritten thoughtful note.
 Actually, this is a hand-made gift that will be well received!

 - Skip red food coloring!
 Add to a batch of vanilla frosting as you mix it until you get the desired pinkness.
 It adds a slight strawberry flavor, the color, and a rustic texture from the strawberry seeds.
 This is delicious as a chocolate cake icing!